MOM – Missing Orangutan Mothers

-The 2025 M.O.M. banner (coming soon) features orphaned orangutan Selfie.
+The 2026 M.O.M. banner features orphaned orangutan Momo.
 She is cared for by Borneo Orangutan Survival (BOS) Foundation at their Nyaru Menteng Orangutan Center in Central Kalimantan (Indonesian Borneo).

-Selfie’s story highlights the challenges faced by orphaned orangutans due to human-wildlife conflicts.
-It also underscores the importance of rescue and rehabilitation efforts in giving these animals a second chance at life in the wild.
-We know Selfie will continue to grow stronger and more independent, paving the way for her eventual return to her natural home in the forest.
+Momo’s story shows us the challenges faced by orphaned orangutans.
+It also underscores the importance of rescue and rehabilitation efforts in giving these precious babies a second chance at life in the wild.
+We know Momo will continue to grow stronger and more independent, paving the way for her eventual return to her natural home in the forest.

-*All donations made from this page will be allocated to the BOS Foundation to support their ongoing orangutan conservation work in Borneo, Indonesia
+*All donations made to our M.O.M. campaign will be allocated to the BOS Foundation to support their ongoing orangutan conservation work in Borneo, Indonesia

 What is the M.O.M.
 Campaign?